-246ABCD SPECIAL PROBLEMS IN GEOLOGY
+246ABCD SPECIAL PROBLEMS IN GEOLOGY 1 UNIT

-Prerequisite or Corequisite: Any course in Geology Laboratory: Minimum 48 hours per semester
+Prerequisite or Corequisite: Any course in Geology

 Independent projects for selected students with a special interest in geology, involving library research, laboratory projects, and/or field studies.

 250 GEOLOGY OF CALIFORNIA

 Survey of the physical and historical geology of California, with emphasis on the characteristic geologic record of the twelve geomorphic provinces into which the state is divided.